winandiaris/b_frontend/UI_UX_udemy.md

 ![ui_roles2](https://user-images.githubusercontent.com/24581953/144825826-a753354d-6abb-4ef3-848c-45a18c2b5461.jpg)
 </details>

+2: INTRODUCTION TO THE WEB INDUSTRY
+This section builds on the lessons learned in section one, showing you the different phases of the web development industry, roles and responsibilities for each team member, and various project management frameworks such as the linear model, the agile approach and the scrum framework.

 <details>
 <summary>
-2: INTRODUCTION TO THE WEB INDUSTRY
+The Phases of Web Development
 </summary>
-This section builds on the lessons learned in section one, showing you the different phases of the web development industry, roles and responsibilities for each team member, and various project management frameworks such as the linear model, the agile approach and the scrum framework.

 ## The Phases of Web Development
 ![stagesWeb1](https://user-images.githubusercontent.com/24581953/144832030-7950568b-e160-48c4-856c-b2a84e448f9a.jpg)